macroing/CEL4J/README.md

 ------------------
 This library consists of several projects.
 They are presented below.

+#### CEL4J Artifact
+The APIs in this project adds support for Java as a scripting language using the Java Scripting API.

+* `org.macroing.cel4j.artifact` - An API that implements a `ScriptEngine` for Java and adds configurations and tools for it.

+For more information about CEL4J Artifact, visit the [documentation](https://github.com/macroing/CEL4J/tree/master/documentation/CEL4J-Artifact).

 #### CEL4J Java Binary
 The APIs in this project allows you to read, manipulate and write Java bytecode.